infrae/infrae.subversion/README.txt

 ``parts/development-products/PDBDebugMode`` directory (*not* in the parts directory itself).
 Thus, the recipe handles multiple URLs fine.

-If you have ``pysvn`` installed on the computer, it will be use.
+If you have ``pysvn`` installed on the computer, it will be used.
 This implies better performances.

 Update